 The self defense classes are geared towards females and address many traditional safety concerns through an open discussion and easy, hands-on defensive tactics techniques taught by Plymouth Police Officers.
 The class is appropriate for ages 13 and up.
-Bring your mother, sister, friends, and neighbors and learn how to stay safe.
 Check for class listings through Plymouth Parks and Recreation Department.